supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Decoder.md

 > [!summary]

-Implementation of any funciton of $n$ variables decoders require either,
+Implementation (realization) of any funciton of $n$ variables using decoders require either,
 - $n \times 2^n$ active high decoder + $1$ OR gate or,
 - $n \times 2^n$ active low decoder + $1$ NAND gate
 Decoder is not functionally complete by itself, it requires extra hardware.